Medicare COVID-19 Vaccine Shot Payment

 Additional Payment for Administering the Vaccine in the Patient’s Home

-Effective June 8, 2021, Medicare’s additional payment amount for administering the COVID-19 vaccine in the home for certain Medicare patients is approximately $35 per dose.
-This payment also applies when you administer any of the additional or booster doses listed in the Medicare Payment Rates table.
-We’ll continue this additional payment through CY 2023.
+Effective June 8, 2021, Medicare provides an additional payment amount for administering the COVID-19 vaccine in the home for certain Medicare patients.
+The end of the PHE didn’t affect this additional payment amount.

-Medicare will pay approximately $35 in addition to the standard administration amount (approximately $40 per COVID-19 vaccine dose), for a total payment of approximately $75 for a vaccine dose administered in a patient's home.
+For CY 2024, Medicare pays approximately $38 in addition to the standard administration amount (approximately $40 per COVID-19 vaccine dose) for a total payment of approximately $78 for a COVID-19 vaccine dose you administer in a patient's home.
 We also geographically adjust the additional amount and administration rate based on where you administer the vaccine.
-Starting January 1, 2023, we’ll also annually update the additional in-home payment rate for administering the COVID-19 vaccine to reflect changes in costs related to administering preventive vaccines.
+Starting January 1, 2023, we also annually update the additional in-home payment rate for administering the COVID-19 vaccine to reflect changes in costs related to administering preventive vaccines.

 When Can I Get the Additional In-Home Payment for Administering the COVID-19 Vaccine?

-• They have a condition that makes them more susceptible to contracting a pandemic disease like COVID-19
+• They have a condition that makes them more susceptible to contracting a disease.

-• They are generally unable to leave the home, and if they do leave home it requires a considerable and taxing effort
+• They're generally unable to leave the home.
+If they do leave home, it requires a considerable and taxing effort.

 • The patient is hard-to-reach because they have a disability or face clinical, socioeconomic, or geographical barriers to getting a COVID-19 vaccine in settings other than their home.
 These patients face challenges that significantly reduce their ability to get vaccinated outside the home, such as challenges with transportation, communication, or caregiving.